nest/nest-simulator/doc/installation/compilation_options.rst

 -----------------------

-In order to allow NEST to create connections using external libraries, it provides an interface for the Connection Generator Interface from *libneurosim*.
+In order to allow NEST to create connections using external libraries, it provides support for the Connection Generator Interface from *libneurosim*.
 To request the use of libneurosim, you have to use the follwing switch for the invocation of ``cmake``.
 It expects either *ON* or *OFF* or the directory, where libneurosim is installed::